huizm/datastruct-fa23/README.md

 Again, it is hard and absurd to attempt to implement a generic data structure in a language like C. So they are implemented specifically to the programs that use them.

+*hw2-1* and *hw2-2* use linked stack and queue, respectively, while *hw2-3* uses 3 contiguous queues.

 ## (selected) proj

 The course offered 13 projects out of which it requires each student to choose 5 (at least 2 with an asterisk).